bigseainc/gravityforms-hubspot/readme.txt

 == Upgrade Notice ==

-= 3.0 =
+= 3.0.0 =
-Support for HubSpot's new oAuth 2.0
+Support for HubSpot's new oAuth 2.0, Minimum requirements PHP5.5 and SSL Certificate After updating, you will need to re-authenticate your HubSpot account.

 = 2.3 =
 Filters galore!